Unicorn

 Talent Development within the XR Industry – How to launch your XR career?

-AIXR Team
+Written by AIXR Team

 The tenth episode of our Insights Live series featured moderator Daniel Colaianni (AIXR – The Academy of International Extended Reality), Ferhan Özkan (XR Bootcamp), Martyn Makinson (FourPointZero) and Ivan Nikitin (Sensorium).
 Are you looking to launch your XR career and kickstart your immersive journey?
 XR needs talented people.
 XR organizations have consistently identified skills shortages as their top issue.